-Over the weekend of the 7th of September, the DAAD South Africa team, its guest and in-country scholarship holders came together for the 8th annual DAAD South Africa Conference.
+Over the weekend of 7 September 2018, the DAAD South Africa team, its guest and in-country scholarship holders came together for the 8th annual DAAD South Africa Conference.
 “Be International!” served as theme for the conference and so internationalisation and decolonisation in South African higher education were at the centre of the discussions and workshops that took place over the weekend.

 The conference participants hold the DAAD-NRF In-Country Scholarship.
 With this scholarship, South African citizens or permanent South African Residency holders may complete a Master or PhD degree in any field of study at any South African university.
 The DAAD South Africa Team takes pleasure in inviting the DAAD-NRF scholarship holders to this annual conference for engagement around topical issues in South African higher education and networking purposes.

 The scholarship holders, coming from all corners of South Africa, arrived at the Garden Court Marine Parade Hotel in Durban on Friday afternoon where they were greeted with a lunch and a welcome bag for the weekend.
 They quickly got to know one another over the lunch and soon went to their rooms to prepare for the Welcome Reception.

 The Welcome Reception took place on Friday evening in uShaka Marine World’s Aquarium where the DAAD South Africa Team and its guests enjoyed a night of dancing, joy and laughter.
 The Welcome Reception in this most extraordinary of settings proved to be the perfect ice breaker for the two days of intensive discussions and engagement that were to follow.